Progestogen-only pill: Terminology

-Despite sometimes being referred to as "Progesterone-only pills," these medications do not contain progesterone but instead one of several chemically related compounds.
-For example, the medication Opill contains the synthetic hormone Norgestrel, which has some distinct chemical differences despite producing a similar physiological effect.
+Despite sometimes being referred to as progesterone-only pills, these medications do not contain progesterone but instead one of several chemically related compounds.
+For example, the medication Opill contains the synthetic hormone norgestrel, which has some distinct chemical differences despite producing a similar physiological effect.

-Chemical structure of Progesterone, a natural steroid hormone produced in the human body.

-Chemical structure of Norgestrel, a synthetic steroid hormone used in the brand name medication Opill.

 Available formulations

 Progestogens share the common feature of being able to bind to the body's progesterone receptors and enact a physiological effect similar to naturally occurring progesterone.
 Still, there are differences between progestogens, and various organizational systems exist to categorize the progestogen hormones used in oral contraception medications.

 By Generation - based on when it became available for use, each synthetic hormone can be grouped into 1 of 4 generations of medications.
 A medication's generation is not necessarily a reflection of safety or efficacy.

 By Additional Receptor Activity - each medication may act upon other receptors such as androgen receptors, estrogen receptors, glucocorticoid receptors, and mineralocorticoid receptors.
 Additional interactions may be positive, increasing activity at a given receptor, or negative, decreasing activity at a given receptor.
 The overall profile of these additional actions for each medication can be used to describe and contrast progestogens.